Everything Building & Plumbing

 - designing development

-New 2017 Building Regulations
+New 2017 Building and Plumbing Regulations

 Flinders Council acknowledges that the building regulations may be hard to decifer.
 In an attempt to assist you with the determination of your building class, and also protect you from any possible subsequent action in the future, Council are offering an assessment service for all building works.
 Simply complete our Development Enquiry Form and submit to Council with drawings for your proposed works and staff will provide you with the neccessary advice to ensure that your development is legal.
 If your proposal is found to be exempt, Council will issue you with this confirmation.
 This confirmation will provide assurance for years to come if Council Officers or the Regulations change